spotandjake/Grain-toString/README.md

 # Grain String

 This library is an experimental rewrite of grain's internal `toString` function, it is being designed as a standalone library with the future goal of being merged into the runtime.

+This library has been developed and is maintained for `0.7.x`.

 ## Why
 One of grain's staple features is it's amazing `print` and `toString` function, that enables amazing developer experience.
 However the current `print` implementation starts to become messy when working with large dataStructures such as big lists, nested dataStructures and any other larger collection of data.
 This is mostly because of verboseness in the output large lists get printed on a single line which makes it hard to distinguish between